jmount1992/jmount1992.github.io/_posts/2023-03-15-UnderstandingTheWeb.md

 # Client-Side vs Server-Side

 In the examples above we mentioned server-side and hinted at client-side.
 Server-side, sometimes referred to as the back-end, is anything related to the server.
 For example, it could be a script that generates a personalised calendar for a specific individual based on the user's selection.
-While you could have this script run on the client-side, but you may not wish to give the client-side access to all the data for security reasons.
+While you could have this script run on the client-side, you may not wish to give the client-side access to all the data for security reasons.
 Client-side, also known as the front-end, is anything that is related to or runs on the client's computer.
-For example, webpages are rendered on the client-side given provided HTML, CSS, and Javascript.
+For example, webpages are rendered on the client-side given the provided HTML, CSS, and Javascript.

 # Summing Up